• Skip to main content

 What You Can Do To Eliminate Addictive Flavors

-“Everything is permissible (allowable and lawful) for me; but not all things are helpful (good for me to do, expedient, and profitable when considered with other things).” ~1 Corinthians 6:12
+“Everything is permissible (allowable and lawful) for me; but not all things are helpful (good for me to do, expedient, and profitable when considered with other things).” ~1 Corinthians 6:12, Amplified version

-Addictive Flavors & How the Food Giants Have Us Hooked. list of foods that are addictive
+Addictive Flavors in Our Food: The Food Giants Have Us Hooked. list of foods that are addictive

 Print Friendly, PDF & Email